 An article written by Dr Olga Kandinskaia

 As someone with a keen interest in the business management science, I always keep an eye on the latest decision-making theories.
 Simply speaking, making a decision is rarely easy.
 Or at least if we are talking of a good decision.
 To make a good decision, we need to be able to collect, interpret and analyse a load of information, and at the same time not to lose track of our goals.
 Management education is dedicated to this purpose of improving real life management decisions, applying the principles of management science to the current business challenges.
-Behavioural science has proven that people are often irrational when making their choices.
+The behavioural science has proven that people are often irrational when making their choices.
 Is there a way to prompt people to make better decisions?
 Yes, and one of the latest theories here, which is increasingly being embraced both in the public sector and in the corporate world abroad, is the Nudge theory.
 Understanding this theory and applying it in your business will help you succeed.

 What is a Nudge?